freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/reset-an-inherited-constructor-property.md

 ---

 ## Description

 <section id='description'>

-When an object inherits its <code>prototype</code> from another object, it also inherits the supertype's constructor property.
+When an object inherits its `prototype` from another object, it also inherits the supertype's constructor property.

 Here's an example:

 ```js